 GIZ is implementing this programme on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), and for the European Union (EU) as a co-financer.

-2. Coordination of the National Green Growth Strategy:GIZ is supporting the Ministry of Planning and Investment in its task of coordinating the various government agencies involved in the Strategy.
-This includes the development of related legal and administrative instruments and, at the provincial level, training for civil servants and the formulation of green growth action plans.
+2. Coordination of the National Green Growth Strategy: Support to the Ministry of Planning and Investment in coordinating the implementation and the monitoring of the VGGS.
+This includes the development of related legal and administrative instruments, monitoring and review tools and, at the provincial level, training for civil servants and formulation of green growth action plans.

 Results achieved so far